$455 of free accessories with every mattress purchase

 From the tables, you can see that Puffy and Casper each offer mattresses with prices that are on par with industry averages, as well as some more expensive models.
 The Casper Element is the most affordable model from either brand, and may be your best option if you are on a tight budget.
 This is also the firmest mattress available from Puffy or Casper.

 The Puffy Mattress and Casper Original both have average price-points compared to other all-foam models.
 The Casper Hybrid is more expensive than either of these mattresses, but its price-point is actually quite low for a memory foam hybrid.
 Among all Puffy and Casper models, the Casper Hybrid is one of the best picks in terms of overall value based on price-point and performance.

-The Puffy Lux and Puffy Royal are both fairly expensive for memory foam mattresses.
+The Puffy Lux Hybrid and Puffy Royal Hybrid are both fairly expensive.
 Likewise, the Nova Hybrid and Wave Hybrid also have above-average price-points.
-All four mattresses offer very plush surface feels and deep body-contouring – but for many shoppers, these models will exceed their budget by a hefty margin.
+All six mattresses offer very plush surface feels and deep body-contouring – but for many shoppers, these models will exceed their budget by a hefty margin.